 Let's compare Polylith with the three architectures we looked at earlier.

-Polylith's single development environment allows us to work with all of our building blocks in one place.
+Polylith's single development project allows us to work with all of our building blocks in one place.
 This disconnects our development experience from our chosen deployment architecture.

 Untangling development from deployment allows us to delay our deployment decisions until the last possible moment.
 This delay allows us to avoid "premature distribution" and keeps our systems as simple as possible, for as long as possible.

 Component interfaces are connected to their implementation with simple fuction calls.
-This means that we can safely refactor interfaces with our IDE/code editor.
+This means that we can safely refactor the code with our editor/IDE.

 Components are inherently reusable because they are encapsulated, stateless and composable.
-They can be reused within a single service and across multiple services.
+They can be reused within a single service and across multiple services (and other artifacts).

 Polylith building blocks are just code; a collection of functions behind an interface.
 Interfaces guarantee encapsulation, which ensures our codebase remains untangled, leading to simpler services.

 The encapsulated and functional nature of components makes them easy to test in isolation, and as complete services.

 Not only does Polylith allow us to delay our deployment decisions, it also allows us to easily change our deployment architecture, when the need arises.
 That's because Polylith makes it easy to recombine our components into any number of services and deploy them to meet our performance needs.

-The Polylith Tool makes the build and deployment process simple and seamless, both locally and in our CI (Continuous Integration) environment.
+The Polylith Tool makes the build and deployment process simple and seamless, both locally and in our Continuous Integration environment.

 When a Polylith service isn't achieving the performance/scalability we need, then Polylith makes it easy to create new services and scale our system horizontally.
 We can reuse existing components within each new service.

 Seeing all these green traffic lights for Polylith probably looks too good to be true.
 The best way to find out is to try Polylith for yourself!